srmcgann/plugin-iframeDemo/README.md

-# KiwiIRC - Jitsi Meet Plugin
+# KiwiIRC - Iframe Plugin

 This plugin demonstrates how a plugin can use the iframe functionality of the new media viewer.